quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 their underlying mechanism for easier high-level reasoning.
 The event has Core importance level; see {{Section 9.2 of QLOG-MAIN}}.

-All these settings are typically set once and never change.
-However, they are typically set at different times during the connection, so there will typically be several instances of this event with different fields set.
+Most of these settings are typically set once and never change.
+However, they are usually set at different times during the connection, so there will regularly be several instances of this event with different fields set.

 Note that some settings have two variations (one set locally, one requested by the remote peer).
 This is reflected in the `owner` field.
 As such, this field MUST be